woodrush/growth/README.md

     where the index number is given by a formula consisting of relational operators.
 - Lazy evaluation is performed by wrapping an expression with @() and then applying feval at a desired timing.
-- Lexical variables are implemented by passing constants to a function through its arguments.
+- Local variables are implemented by passing constants to a function through its arguments.